-Virtual or in person attendance by half plus one of the voting members will constitute the quorum.
+Virtual or in-person attendance by half plus one of the voting members will constitute the quorum.
 For voting purposes, a majority is defined by the votes of half plus one of the present voting members.
-The presence of a member with vote abstained will be used to determine quorum.
-In the event of voting, a vote abstained shall be counted as a vote against in accordance with the general parliamentary rules.
+The presence of a member who abstains from voting shall be counted toward determining a quorum.
+However, in the event of a vote, an abstention shall be counted as a vote against, in accordance with general parliamentary rules.